hafeezhmha/quran-tab/README.md

 ## Features
 - Displays a random verse in Arabic.
-- Provides the English translation from Pickthall's translation.
+- Provides the English translation.
 - Minimalistic and user-friendly design.

 ## Demo